troglobyte-coder/learning_cpp/README.md

-The learning module is a tool to help you learn with a hands-on approach to coding, in this case, it's written in `X`, it also includes notes throughout the project to give further information.
+The learning module is a tool to help you learn with a hands-on approach to coding, in this case, it's written in `cpp`, it also includes notes throughout the project to give further information.